By J. L. Starkey

 Even Mrs. W. E. Baugh.

 In the end, Melcena’s story was sad, and I almost regretted finding her death record.
-I wanted to believe that she lived a perfect life, because that was such a sweet story!
+I wanted to believe she had lived this perfect life, because that was such a sweet story!
 But her life was far from perfect, and it was much too short.

-Mrs. W. E. Baugh died of pneumonia shortly after midnight on 2 May 1914.
-At the time of her death, she was living at 120 Ann Eliza Street, a boarding house run by Mrs. M. Rasmussen (or Mrs. M. Moore, depending on which husband was in the picture at the time) .
+Mrs. W. E. Baugh died of pneumonia shortly after midnight on 2 May 1914 .
+At the time of her death, she was living at 120 Ann Eliza Street, a boarding house run by Mrs. M. Rasmussen (or Mrs. M. Moore, depending on which husband was in the picture at that time).
 Mrs. Baugh was ill for a few weeks prior to her death, and though I wanted to believe that a family member traveled to Pekin to care for her, she apparently died alone.

 But there was a bigger lesson to be learned.
 In researching Melcena’s life, I learned that even though we may discover the where and the how, the why is still the biggest brick wall of all.
 The why is a question that continues to taunt me, and one that remains unanswered…for now.